 Minimum Control Measure No. 2: Public Involveme ent and Partici pation BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 2.a - Public Involvement 2.a.1-2 Compliance Comply with any applicable federal, state, and local public notice requirements.
 Maintain an updated MS4 Program Plan.
 Copies of each MS4 program plan shall be posted on its website at a minimum of once a year and within 30 days of submittal of the annual report to the department.
-Mason CEED Yes Complete All previous and current MS4 Annual Reports are available online at http://facilities.gmu.edu/ProjM gmtConst/LandDevelopment/ ms4.cfm 2.b - Public Participation 2.b.1 Participation Participate in a minimum of four local activities annually.
+Mason CEED Yes Complete All previous and current MS4 Annual Reports are available on Facilities website 2.b - Public Participation 2.b.1 Participation Participate in a minimum of four local activities annually.
 Involve campus life in a minimum of four activities around campus yearly.
-Mason CEED Yes Complete Mason CEED leads two stream clean ups (one in spring and one in fall), and attends CWP meetings regularly.
+Mason CEED Yes Complete Mason CEED leads two outreach activities (one in spring and one in fall), and attends CWP meetings regularly.
 2.c Procedures for Implementation 2.c.1 Written Procedures The MS4 Program Plan shall include written procedures for implementing the program.
 Address how Mason considered the comments received in the development of its MS4 Program Plan.
 Mason CEED Yes Complete Mason MS4 Program Plan includes written procedures for program implementation.
 2.d - Annual Report 2.d.1 Website A web link to the MS4 Program Plan and annual report.
 Keep the website up to date and upload annual MS4 report when available.
-Mason CEED Yes Complete All previous and current MS4 Annual Reports are available online at http://facilities.gmu.edu/ProjM gmtConst/LandDevelopment/ ms4.cfm 2.d.2 Proof of Compliance Documentation of compliance with the public participation requirements of this section.
+Mason CEED Yes Complete All previous and current MS4 Annual Reports are available on Facilities website 2.d.2 Proof of Compliance Documentation of compliance with the public participation requirements of this section.
 Maintain the document in activities Mason CEED organizes and the number of participants per event.
 Mason CEED Yes Complete Mason CEED keeps records of volunteers' headcounts in each stream clean-up events.
 Volunteers are required to fill out compliance and safety forms before participation.